Skip to main content

 8 min read

-Paper trading Bitcoin futures sounds simple.
+Practising Bitcoin futures in a trade lab sounds simple.
 Open an app, click buy, watch the PnL.
-Most platforms make it that simple — and that is the problem.
+Most platforms make it that simple, and that is the problem.
 They omit the parts of futures that matter most: leverage, margin, slippage, funding, liquidation.
 The lessons you learn on a toy sim do not transfer when you go live.

-This is a walkthrough of how to actually paper trade BTC futures, on a platform that simulates the parts that hurt.
+This is a walkthrough of how to actually practise BTC futures in the trade lab, on a platform that simulates the parts that hurt.

-Most paper-trading platforms fill instantly at mid-price, ignore slippage, simplify margin, never charge funding, and never simulate a liquidation.
+Most trade lab platforms fill instantly at mid-price, ignore slippage, simplify margin, never charge funding, and never simulate a liquidation.
 A trader who learns there will get crushed on day one of live trading because the costs that drive real outcomes were invisible during practice.

 • Leverage with a real margin requirement.